-Source: Canadian Energy Systems Analysis Research
+FURTHER DISCUSSION

+ELECTRIC VEHICLES

-FURTHER DISCUSSION ELECTRIC VEHICLES (EVs) are key to reducing greenhouse gas emissions.
-It is important now to increase EV exposure, and build the charging infrastructure to meet future demand.
+(EVs) are key to reducing greenhouse gas emissions.
+It is important now to increase EV exposure and build the charging infrastructure to meet future demand.
 The Greater Toronto/Hamilton area has multiple collaborations addressing these areas.

 Established in 2011, Plug'n Drive is a not-forprofit organization committed to accelerating the adoption of Electric Vehicles.
-Through the Electric Vehicle Discovery Centre in Toronto, sponsored by government, business and utilities, Plug 'n Drive lets the public learn more about electric vehicles, and take free test drives. https://www.plugndrive.ca/ The growth of EVs will depend on the availability of charging stations, especially street-side.
-Last fall Toronto city council approved a project to install 12 overnight charging stations in residential neighbourhoods to accommodate the city's 1600 EVs.
-(80% are currently charged in personal homes.)
+Through the Electric Vehicle Discovery Centre in Toronto, sponsored by government, business and utilities, Plug 'n Drive lets the public learn more about electric vehicles and take free test drives.

+The growth of EVs will depend on the availability of charging stations, especially street-side.
+Last fall Toronto city council approved a project to install 12 overnight charging stations in residential neighbourhoods to accommodate the city's 1600 EVs (80% are currently charged in personal homes).

 Through the Electric Vehicle Chargers Ontario (EVCO) program, the Ontario government has committed to build more charging capacity.
 Koben Systems Inc. was selected to install a network of 500 charging stations.

-ADAPTING URBAN SPACES As ridesharing companies expand partnerships with transit authorities, they are forming new partnerships with developers to promote car-free living.
-Gromis cited two such partnerships at Uber.
+ADAPTING URBAN SPACES

+As ridesharing companies expand partnerships with transit authorities, they are forming new partnerships with developers to promote car-free living.
+Two such partnerships at Uber were cited.
 The San Francisco program offers members a monthly \$100 rideshare credit - and residents can take UberPool to public transit for \$5.
 In the U.K., Uber has partnered with Moda Living, which aims to reduce parking spaces in favour of expanding resident services.
 Any resident who opts out of a parking spot receives a monthly \$100 credit with Uber.

-PRIORITIZING INTELLIGENT TRANSIT SYSTEMS Ontario is one of many jurisdictions starting to prepare for Autonomous Vehicles.
+PRIORITIZING INTELLIGENT TRANSIT SYSTEMS

+Ontario is one of many jurisdictions starting to prepare for Autonomous Vehicles.
 The recent 2041 Regional Transportation Plan for the Greater Toronto/Hamilton area includes a series of background studies with scenario modelling, a "New Mobility" report and a strategy dedicated to "Preparing for an Uncertain Future."
 It also describes a potential priority bus network that combines priority lanes, intelligent sensors, lights, and signals.
 According to Belaieff, other cities are considering new approaches to curbside management and street design.
 Additionally, some U.S. states have introduced per-mile charges for AVs.

-Figure SEQ:

-\ARABIC 1 Priority Bus

-(2041 Regional Transportation Plan for the

-Greater Toronto and Hamilton Area)
+Reference: www.plugndrive.ca

 AUTONOMOUS VEHICLES - PROS and CONS

+PROS

-PROS - Maximize the quality of life of commuters who no longer are spending the time focused behind the wheel. - Dramatically reduce automobile accidents including pedestrians stuck - Minimize commuting times through integrated traffic control systems. - Environmental benefits would be twofold, electric AV's would lower the demand for fossil fuels overall. - Within the expansion of shared cities, autonomous vehicles would reduce the demand from personal vehicles, reducing traffic. - Allow urban planners to rethink future city infrastructure, ex. parking lots wouldn't need to be designed for accommodate people and vehicles anymore, just vehicles.
+- Maximize the quality of life of commuters who no longer are spending the time focused behind the wheel. - Dramatically reduce automobile accidents including pedestrians stuck - Minimize commuting times through integrated traffic control systems. - Environmental benefits would be twofold, electric AV's would lower the demand for fossil fuels overall. - Within the expansion of shared cities, autonomous vehicles would reduce the demand from personal vehicles, reducing traffic. - Allow urban planners to rethink future city infrastructure, ex. parking lots wouldn't need to be designed for accommodate people and vehicles anymore, just vehicles.

 Source: